Help • Quotes & jobs

 2. Step-by-step

-Step 1 — Choose a small set of stages
+Step 1 — Use a small starter set

-• New / To review – just converted from a quote or added manually
+• New / To review — work that just came in and needs a decision

-• Completed – to invoice – work finished, waiting on billing
+• Complete / Ready to invoice — finished work waiting on billing

-If your current plan doesn’t expose stage settings, you can still use the default stages and simply be consistent in how you move jobs.
+If your business has multi-visit work, you can still start with this set and simply be consistent in how you move jobs.

 Step 3 — Create a job from an accepted quote